 After You've Tested Positive

 Living with HIV today is very different from what it was like in the 80s or 90s.
-You may have some real fears such as being open about your HIV status, starting medicines or the prospect of living with HIV.
-These fears are normal, but some of them may be influenced by outdated information or by stories of what it was like living with HIV in the early years.
+You may have some real fears about living with HIV or even starting medicines.
+These fears are normal but some of them may be influenced by outdated information or by stories of what it was like living with HIV in the early years.

-HIV is now sometimes considered a chronic disease, like diabetes or heart disease.
-This means it's something to be aware of and treat every day of your life, once you start taking meds.
-You will need to see a health provider about every 3 to 6 months.
+HIV is now considered a chronic disease, like diabetes or heart disease.
+This means it's something to be aware of and attend to each day of your life, but something that can be lived with relatively well.

-You likely have some time to consider the many aspects to this new development in your life.
-These include lining up various types of support, finding a doctor experienced in treating HIV, making decisions about treatment, and getting linked into local resources to help you maximize your well-being.
-Finding others who live with HIV, as well as case managers or social workers, can go a long way to support you in living well.
+This includes finding a doctor who understands HIV, deciding when to start treatment, and finding local resources to help you make the most of your well-being.
+Finding others who live with HIV, as well as contacting case managers or social workers, can go a long way to support you in living well.

 This article was provided by Project Inform.
 Visit Project Inform's website to find out more about their activities, publications and services.